 - Location of the emergency

 - What happened?

 - Number of persons injured

 - Is the injured person conscious?

-- Is the injured person breathing? - Is there severe bleeding?
+- Is the injured person breathing?

+- Is there severe bleeding?

 AED Location Building

 Hill-Macaluso Hall 1st Floor near Gross Conference Center

 Hixson-Lied Commons Near Room 126

 Lied Fitness Center Lower level near Room 3

 Lozier Hall 1 st floor near front desk

-Madonna Hall 1st floor near front desk
+Madonna Hall 1 st floor near front desk

-Mercy Hall 1st floor near Room 112
+Mercy Hall 1 st floor near Room 112

-Walsh Hall 1 st Floor near Chapel & 2 nd Floor Near Room
+Walsh Hall 1st Floor near Chapel & 2nd Floor Near Room

 220

+West Walsh Hall Annex Building Near front desk

-- If you are injured on campus, please contact Safety and Security so that an injury report can be filed - Please Contact Safety and Security to file an injury report if you're injured off campus during a CSM Event. - It is the personal responsibility of each student to provide her own transportation for medical emergencies as well as for routine doctor appointments, dental appointments, etc. CSM employees cannot be responsible for transportation of medically ill students. - Any expenses incurred are the sole responsibility of the student.
+- If you are injured on campus, please contact Safety and Security so that an injury report can be filed. - Please Contact Safety and Security to file an injury report if you're injured off campus during a CSM Event. - It is the personal responsibility of each student to provide her own transportation for medical emergencies as well as for routine doctor appointments, dental appointments, etc. CSM employees cannot be responsible for transportation of medically ill students. - Any expenses incurred are the sole responsibility of the student.